Want to study at Redcliffe, but don't feel able to enrol on a validated postgraduate programme?

 - Completion of required background reading and research during the delivery

 - Being part of the studying cohort from the commencement of the module, up to the end of the taught period(s) of study.

 What entry requirements and criteria must I meet to audit a module?

-To guarantee the integrity of the module for validated students, it's important that all auditing students present are able to make a valuable and active contribution to the learning experience.
+To guarantee the integrity of the module for validated students, it's important that all Active Participants present are able to make a valuable and active contribution to the learning experience.
 When you apply to audit a module, you will usually be required to have a short informal interview with the module tutor.
-Auditing students are accepted based on the following criteria:
+Active Participants are accepted based on the following criteria:

 The module leader is

 satisfied that the applicant has a clear enough connection to the subject